The Nour Project

 Nour, meaning light in Arabic and pomegranate in Armenian, is the project created by Georges Kazazian and Tigrane Kazazian, born in Yerevan, Armenia, in autumn 2017.

 Composers and musicians Georges Kazazian and Tigrane Kazazian have joined their spirits to create the Nour project.
-The Nour Project is an intimate dialogue between two ouds, a father and his son, as well as a translucent and profound journey from ancient civilizations to our modern era, and from the essence of the river Nile to Armenian, Indian, and European cultures.
-More than anything, Project Nour is a tribute to the universal language of our world, the power of music, fueled by the passionate mastery and mystical approach of both Georges and Tigrane Kazazian.
-Music as a bridge between cultures, emotional connection, and a way to revive our ancestors’ lost wisdom and teachings, is the mission that the Nour Project has mandated itself with.
+The Nour Project is an intimate dialogue between two ouds, a father and his son.
+More than anything, a tribute to the universal language of our world, the power of music, fueled by the passionate mastery and mystical approach of both Georges and Tigrane Kazazian.
+A bridge between cultures, an emotional connection, and a way to revive our ancestors’ wisdom and beauty.

 Nour is a dialogue between two string instruments, the oud, warm and powerful in its colors and tonalities, the king of instruments in the Arab world, and present in Armenian culture for centuries.
-It is a dialogue between father and son, a privileged look into an intimate conversation that accompanies the listener into a journey of introspection and serenity.
+It is a dialogue between father and son, a privileged look into an intimate conversation.

 The Nour Project also symbolizes the meeting between two artists who have finally come together through their art, since Georges Kazazian has had a lifetime of music-making, while Tigrane started music on his own, never taught by his father, and living on different continents for the past 15 years.
-Despite the distance, the musical heritage was passed on through mysterious ways, as it is often the case with artists.
+Despite the distance, the musical heritage was passed on in mysterious ways.

 Nour is a journey into the world of sounds, imagination, movement, feelings, and awareness.
-The music is a fragile balance between surgically precise compositions and fearlessly executed improvisations.
-The colors develop from traditional to contemporary music, passing along several traditions, cultures, and civilizations who have marked the world and their hearts.
+The music is a fragile balance between compositions and improvisations.
+The colors develop from traditional to contemporary music, passing along several traditions, cultures, and civilizations that have marked the world and their hearts.
 Tigrane and Georges Kazazian imagine, compose, and share their free and universally relatable music, simple and yet holding infinite layers of interpretations.